tybottorff/bottorffdocs/notes/literature_notes.md

  - ICB can only temporarily restore function of some exhausted T cells because of irreversible change in epigenetics of some terminally exhausted T cells
  - exhausted T cells lose effector functions, change epigenetic/transcriptional profiles, change metabolism, slow down proliferation, and respond more slowly to stimuli due to cytokine (IL-2, TNF, IFN-γ) deficiency
  - TOX is key inducer of T cell exhaustion, NFAT (upstream target of TOX) is key regulator of T cell exhaustion
+# Assessment of human leukocyte antigen-based neoantigen presentation to determine pan-cancer response to immunotherapy
+ - integration of binding affinity of neoantigens to HLA-I and HLA-I allele divergence = HLA tumor-antigen presentation score (HAPS)
+ - high HAPS associated with better response to ICB (makes sense, more neoantigens presented, more likely to be recognized by T cells)
 # Association between germline HLA and immune-related adverse events
  - some HLA types associated with irAEs in different organs
  - HLA-DRB3*01:01 and thrombocytopenia associated